videoDAC/livepeer-broadcaster/README.md

 # `simple-streaming-server`

-`simple-streaming-server` is a server-based platform for streaming content.
+`simple-streaming-server` is an application for streaming content, running on a computer.

 The streaming content must be Video + Audio, and can be either live streaming content (e.g. from camera and microphone), or pre-recorded streaming content (e.g. from a file on disk).